orxannuriyev/AzVoice-AI/README.md

 | **Text-to-Speech (TTS)**           | Edge TTS – az-AZ-BanuNeural ✅<br>Edge TTS – az-AZ-BabekNeural ✅<br>gTTS (fallback) ✅            | XTTS v2, F5-TTS, Kokoro TTS, MeloTTS, Orpheus TTS                               |
 | **Knowledge Retrieval (RAG)**      | Custom Keyword-Overlap Retriever ✅<br>Knowledge Base Retrieval ✅<br>ChromaDB + Knowledge Base ✅ | FAISS + Embeddings, Milvus, Qdrant, pgvector                                    |

+# TODO LIST

+---

+## 1. Conversation Memory

+Improve the assistant's ability to maintain context throughout a conversation.

+### Tasks

+- [ ] Implement short-term conversation memory (last 5–10 conversation turns).
+- [ ] Resolve references such as **it**, **they**, **those**, **the previous one**, etc.
+- [ ] Track the current conversation topic across multiple turns.
+- [ ] Handle follow-up questions without requiring the user to repeat context.

+### Example

+**User:** Tell me about your services.

+**Assistant:** *Provides information about the available services.*

+**User:** Which of them is the most popular?

+The assistant should understand that **"them"** refers to **services**.

+---

+## 2. FAQ Knowledge Base

+Improve the robustness of the knowledge base by covering different ways users ask the same question.

+### Tasks

+- [ ] Add multiple paraphrases for every FAQ question.
+- [ ] Include synonyms and common user expressions.
+- [ ] Add common spelling mistakes and informal wording.
+- [ ] Cover short follow-up questions related to each topic.

+### Example

+**Original Question**

+> How can I enroll in a course?

+**Alternative Questions**

+- How do I register?
+- How do I sign up?
+- I want to join a course.
+- How can I enroll?
+- How do I start?

+---

+## 3. Retrieval-Augmented Generation (RAG)

+Improve knowledge retrieval quality.

+### Tasks

+- [ ] Retrieve only the most relevant documents.
+- [ ] Eliminate duplicate or irrelevant context.
+- [ ] Improve retrieval accuracy using better embeddings or ranking strategies.

+---

+## 4. Hallucination Prevention

+Ensure that responses remain factual.

+### Tasks

+- [ ] Generate answers only from the knowledge base.
+- [ ] Respond with *"I don't have information about that."* when information is unavailable.
+- [ ] Prevent fabricated or unsupported responses.

+---

+## 5. Prompt Engineering

+Improve the quality and consistency of LLM responses.

+### Tasks

+- [ ] Refine the system prompt.
+- [ ] Ensure responses are always in Azerbaijani.
+- [ ] Keep responses concise and natural.
+- [ ] Avoid unnecessary introductions and filler phrases.

+---

+## 6. Context Management

+Provide the model with sufficient context for accurate responses.

+### Tasks

+- [ ] Send conversation history together with retrieved knowledge.
+- [ ] Preserve context during long conversations.
+- [ ] Reset context appropriately after a complete topic change.

+---

+## 7. User Personalization

+Create a more natural conversational experience.

+### Tasks

+- [ ] Remember the user's name during the conversation.
+- [ ] Personalize responses using available user information.
+- [ ] Maintain session-specific preferences.

+---

+## 8. Voice Pipeline Optimization

+Improve overall responsiveness.

+### Tasks

+- [ ] Reduce end-to-end latency.
+- [ ] Improve speech recognition accuracy.
+- [ ] Optimize Voice Activity Detection (VAD).
+- [ ] Improve Text-to-Speech pronunciation and quality.

+---

+## 9. Error Handling

+Handle recognition failures gracefully.

+### Tasks

+- [ ] Detect unclear speech.
+- [ ] Ask for clarification instead of making assumptions.
+- [ ] Handle interrupted or incomplete sentences.

+---

+## 10. Testing

+Evaluate the assistant under realistic scenarios.

+### Tasks

+- [ ] Test multi-turn conversations.
+- [ ] Test reference resolution (e.g., *it*, *they*, *those*).
+- [ ] Test ambiguous and incomplete questions.
+- [ ] Test topic switching and returning to previous topics.
+- [ ] Test multiple variations of the same question.

+---

+# Future Improvements

+- [ ] Long-term memory across sessions.
+- [ ] Function Calling / API integrations.
+- [ ] Streaming LLM responses.
+- [ ] Emotion detection.
+- [ ] Multilingual support.
+- [ ] Prompt injection protection for RAG.
+- [ ] Conversation analytics and logging.